bhavy-sharma/Shree-Durga-public-school/README.md

 # MEET OUR TEAM

 ## Bhavy Sharma
-The Mentor of this project, guiding the team and ensuring everything runs perfectly, while also handling testing.
+The Mentor of this project, guiding the team with expertise, ensuring flawless execution, and maintaining quality through effective testing.
+A source of motivation and a strong pillar of support for the team.

 ## Sakshi Jain
 The Main Coordinator in this Project which Handle and Organise all the Things